 Approximately 1700 children a year in the UK alone will develop some form of cancer.
 That is 1 in every 500 children below the ageof 15 years.
 Cancer in children does not mirror those found in adults.
-They behave differently, are found in different areas of the body, respond differently to treatments and also look different under a microscope.
+They behave differently, stuff are found in different areas of the body, recipe respond differently to treatments and also look different under a microscope.

-When a child is diagnosed with cancer, it has a huge impact on the entire family.
+When a child is diagnosed with cancer, anesthetist it has a huge impact on the entire family.
 Siblings, as well as the parents suffer along with the child that has the diagnosis.
 Everybody is uncertain of the future and this can bring about many different emotions and reactions.
 Childhood cancer has many difficult symptoms that your child will have to deal with, and on top of that they can also experience overwhelming fear.

 Treatment can consist of Chemotherapy, Radiotherapy, Surgery, transplants and steroids.
 Some children will experience some of these, others will experience all of them.
 They are all harsh and can provoke different reactions in each child.
 These can range from aggression, insecurity, sickness, hair loss, rapid weight loss or weight gain, all of which are beyond the child’s control.
 It can make them become uncooperative, so upholding any kind of normal family life, education, routine and discipline can be immensely difficult.
 Treatment can last from 3 months to 3 years, and these all include lengthy stays in hospital, for treatment or visits for ongoing appointments.